Jigten Sumgön’s Mahāmudrā Instruction “Yoga of the Innate: The Two Armours”

 The perhaps most important characteristic of this yoga is, therefore, the involvement of thoughts and appearances in the practice of the path, as it is only through them that the dharmakāya can be seen.
 In other words, *sahajayoga is “mahāmudrā on the level of the path.”♦ 4

-Jigten Sumgön has used this basic instruction of simultaneousness in his Introduction to Mahāmudrā, the Yoga of the Simultaneous Arising in the chapter where he introduces appearances as dharmakāya.
+Jigten Sumgön has used this basic instruction of innateness in his Introduction to Mahāmudrā, the Yoga of the Innate in the chapter where he introduces appearances as dharmakāya.
 When the disciple dwells in an original or natural state of the mind, relaxed and without grasping,♦ 5

 … appearance and mind vividly arise as inseparable without the appearing objects remaining outside and the mind being inside as different from the appearance. (…) Therefore, [the appearance] is the unhindered self-appearance of the natural radiance of the nature of the mind. (…) [I]t is not so that formerly separate things become one after they have merged – they have always been like that!

-Since that is the case, Jigten Sumgön says in the instruction translated below that a thought “is seen as possessing qualities, as a kindness, or as indispensable” as it can be used to fully unfold the potential (rtsal) of discriminating knowledge (shes rab), leading to the realisation that mind, thought, and dharmakāya are from the beginning “arisen together.”
+Since that is the case, Jigten Sumgön says in the instruction translated below that a thought “is seen as possessing qualities, as a kindness, or as indispensable” as it can be used to fully unfold the potential (rtsal) of discriminating knowledge (shes rab), leading to the realisation that dharmakāya is from the beginning innate to the mind.

 Gampopa received two traditions of the instruction of this yoga; one by the Kadampa Geshe Chagriwa♦ 6 and the other one by Milarepa.
 The teaching that was transmitted by Phagmodrupa to Jigten Sumgön is called the “two armours” (go cha gnyis).
 According to Phagmodrupa, it is the teaching that Gampopa received from Milarepa.
 It occurs, however, that elements of Chagriwa’s instruction are also visible in Jigten Sumgön’s instruction translated below.